-With more than 1,800 original works of art, THE LOGAN is like an art museum that lets you sleep over.
-The hotel’s collection is so extensive, a free, self-guided tour is provided through a mobile app.
-As you learn about the different pieces, you’ll notice the collection has a Philadelphia focus, from “Philadelphia Elite Silhouettes” — a large chandelier comprising more than 300 hanging portraits of famous Philadelphians — to “Join or Die,” a bronze, bas-relief interpretation of Benjamin Franklin’s famous sketch of the same name, to “Crew,” a series of life size sculptures of rowers paying homage to Boathouse Row.
+With more than 1,800 original works, The Logan is more like an art museum that lets you sleep over.
+The hotel’s collection is so extensive, visitors can take a free, self-guided tour available through a mobile app.
+The collection has a Philadelphia focus, from “Philadelphia Elite Silhouettes” — a large chandelier comprising more than 300 hanging portraits of famous Philadelphians — to “Join or Die,” a bronze, bas-relief interpretation of Benjamin Franklin’s famous sketch of the same name, and “Crew,” a series of life size sculptures of rowers paying homage to Boathouse Row.

-Appropriate for a hotel situated atop the Comcast Technology Center, the tallest building in the city, THE FOUR SEASONS HOTEL PHILADELPHIA invites guests to engage with high-end, one-of-a-kind experiences.
-It starts with the 60th floor lobby, which features a floral art installation by famed floral artist Jeff Leatham and visual art by Japanese art collective teamLab.
-The experience continues in the guest rooms, which host an audio-visual art installation by musical artist Brian Eno.
-If guests still want more, the hotel’s Extraordinary Experience program offers the option of a private, docent-led tour of the Barnes Foundation, followed by dinner at the original Barnes mansion on the Main Line.
+Nested atop the Comcast Technology Center, and recipient of a AAA Five Diamond Hotel Designation, The Four Seasons Hotel Philadelphia invites guests to engage with high-end, one-of-a-kind experiences.
+Sitting on top of the tallest building in Philadelphia, your experience starts with the 60th floor lobby, which features an art installation by famed floral artist Jeff Leatham and visual art by Japanese art collective teamLab.
+The experience continues in the guest rooms with an audio-visual art installation by musical artist Brian Eno.
+Guests enrolled in the hotel’s Extraordinary Experience program have the option of a private, docent-led tour of the Barnes Foundation, followed by dinner at the original Barnes mansion on the Main Line.

-THE HOTEL PALOMAR is a work of art in itself.
+The architecture of the Hotel Palomar is a work of art in and of itself.
 Located in the former Philadelphia headquarters of the American Institute of Architects, the hotel has preserved the building’s original Art Deco details, including tile mosaics and artwork by Philadelphia artists.
-The property has also added new pieces from local artists and has sought to increase visitors’ engagement with the pieces by hosting installations, providing postcards designed by local artists and allowing local photographers to take over its Instagram.
+Inside the property displays contemporary pieces from local artists in its common areas and guest rooms.
+The Hotel Palomar also caters to the art community by hosting installations, providing postcards designed by local artists and allowing local photographers to take over its Instagram.

-Local artists are on display at the SONESTA HOTEL PHILADELPHIA inside and out.
-On the property’s facade is a 22-story-high mural — one of the largest in the city — that’s part of the world-renowned Mural Arts Philadelphia program.
-Inside, a rotating gallery, in partnership with the Center for Emerging Visual Artists, presents paintings by area artists, all of which are available for purchase.
+Local artists are on display at the Sonesta Hotel Philadelphia inside and out.
+The property’s facade features a 22-story-high mural — one of the largest in the city — that’s part of the world-renowned Mural Arts Philadelphia program.
+Inside, there’s a rotating gallery in partnership with the Center for Emerging Visual Artists, presenting paintings by area artists.
+If guests fall in love with a piece, all of the internal pieces are available for purchase.
 And, if you want to end your day with a toast to the arts, try a nightcap at the hotel’s Art Bar, where the visual arts inflect everything from the furniture to the cocktails.

-THE STUDY AT UNIVERSITY CITY taps into the neighborhood’s art community for their guests’ viewing pleasure.
+The Study at University City taps into West Philadelphia’s art community for their guests’ viewing pleasure.
 The hotel’s lobby hosts a rotating gallery of art from students and professors from the University of Pennsylvania and Drexel University, as well as from local artists.
 Also on display is artwork from the University City Arts League, a nonprofit organization dedicated to arts education, as part of their collection of original artwork that you can find throughout the hotel.